piroXpower/a/README.md

 <br>

 ```
-Don't foget to give this repository a star. ❤️
+Don't foget to star this repository.
+Much love ❤️
 ```